syncfusion-content/windowsforms-docs/WindowsForms/autolabel/Getting-Started.md

 ## Position

- The **"AutoLabel"** control can be positioned relative to the top, left, bottom or right of the labeled control.
+ The **"AutoLabel"** control can be positioned relative to the top, left, bottom, or right of the labeled control.
 You can do this using the given property.

  <table>
 <tr>